reimagined/resolve/docs/frontend.md

 '
 ```

-5. Now you can query the view model again and see the items you have added:
+5. You can now query the view model again and see the items you have added:

 ```sh
 $ curl --g -X GET "http://localhost:3000/api/query/ShoppingList/12345-new-shopping-list" '